 A P/E ratio can only really give you a broad indication of the current relationship between share price and earnings.
 It will give you no real indication or reliable forecast of future performance.

 Investing would be an easy game if all it took was one simple figure to give you the full picture.
 If that was the case, everyone would do it!

-If you’re considering a company to invest in, there are a host of factors you should consider – company management, competitive advantages, the wider industry, outstanding debt, etc… The more you think of it, the more laughable it seems that people try to condense the full spectrum of variable down into one number.
+If you’re considering a company to invest in, there are a host of factors you should consider—company management, competitive advantages, the wider industry, outstanding debt, etc… The more you think about it, the more laughable it seems that people try to condense the full spectrum of variables down into one single number.

 In their first year of turning a profit in 2012, Facebook’s P/E ratio clocked in at 2500.
-Amazon had a P/E ratio of 1428.6 in 2013 – which means it would have taken them as many years to recoup your investment if we go by the principles of the ratio.
-The year before, they didn’t even have a P/E ratio, as they weren’t profitable in 2012.
+Amazon had a P/E ratio of 1428.6 in 2013, which means it would have taken them as many years to recoup your investment if we go by the principles of the ratio.
+The year before, they didn’t even have a P/E ratio as they weren’t profitable.

 But looking at Bezos & Co. now, we’d be willing to bet that a whole lot of people who had snubbed the stock on the basis of its P/E ratio back then are currently investing heavily in the latest time-travel research.